Bella Thorne Hair: Actress A Redhead Again? New Look Shocks Instagram

 Bella Thorne Defends Bisexuality In Twitter Retort

 As previously reported by the Inquisitr, Bella isn’t the only Thorne star making a celebrity splash on Instagram.
-Bella Thorne’s sister Kaili, 24, is apparently also quite fond of displaying her various assets via the online mobile photo-sharing site.
+Bella Thorne’s sister, Kaili, 24, is apparently also quite fond of displaying her various assets via the online mobile photo-sharing site.
 Just this week, various entertainment news outlets pounced on Kaili Thorne’s vivacious online posts and recalled a recent photo shoot in which the elder Thorne sister posed in a bikini for 138 water.

 Below, watch a video of some of Bella Thorne’s recent Snapchat clips.
 Apparently, Thorne’s most recent dye job is actually a self-described “greasy” dark blue look.
 It’s yet to be seen how the new ‘do holds up on the red carpet.